-Will DiGravio is a writer, scholar, sometimes journalist, video essayist, and podcaster.
+Will DiGravio is a writer, video essayist, and podcaster.

 His current work is centered on the history and theory of videographic film and media criticism, or "video essays."
 He hosts The Video Essay Podcast, which features in-depth interviews with leading practitioners of the form.
 The podcast was named the best new Film & Moving Image Studies Podcast of 2019 by Film Studies for Free (edited by Catherine Grant).
 He also writes a weekly newsletter, 'Notes on Videographic Criticism.'

 While a student at Middlebury, he worked as a journalist throughout the state of Vermont, including at the Burlington Free Press (USA Today Network) and the Addison County Independent.
-His reporting was republished in USA Today and the Associated Press, and he freelanced in Vermont for the Washington Post.
 He served as the editor-in-chief of the student newspaper, The Middlebury Campus.